amyreese/noswap/documents/articles/android-apps-2012.md

     has stolen my loyalty by combining on-demand music from an extremely large library with trainable radio stations that rival even Pandora's excellent algorithms.
-The desktop application actually works really well, and the first-class integration with local mp3 files, coupled with the ability to sync playlists between the desktop and mobile apps, leaves me with no other credible choice.
+The desktop application actually works really well, and the first-class integration with local mp3 files coupled with the ability to sync playlists between the desktop and mobile apps leaves me with no other credible choice.
 This is truly the best way to listen to music in the modern age.